 The Pierce Springhouse is located in Rock Creek Park on the green median strip between the dual lanes of heavily used Tilden Street, N.W.
 The Springhouse is constructed of blue granite that was quarried locally at a nearby Broad Branch Quarry.
 The structure has two stories, with a brick chimney and a gabled wood shingled roof.
 The ground floor has three windows; the upper level has one window at either end of the building.
-The front and rear sides of the Springhouse are 15'2" wide and the side walls are 19'1" wide.
 The building of the Springhouse predated the erection of an other existing buildings at the former Pierce Plantation site.

 The Pierce Barn is located in the same area of Rock Creek Park as the Springhouse and the mill.
 The barn is approximately 26' wide and 35' in depth and is constructed of blue granite that was quarried locally at the Broad Branch Road Quarry.
 The front wall of the barn facing Tilden Street is made of wood boards.
 The rear wall contains a,single window on. each of the three levels.
 The side wall facing Rock Creek contains four irregularly spaced windows two on each of the first two floors.
 The other side walls contain a total of six irregularly sized windows, three small windows located above the double barn door and the nearby main entry door.
 Three windows are located at the third floor just below the gabled roof.
 The roof is of gabled wood shingles with a single brick chimney.